 Lady and the Tramp

 Another animated classic, with a classic dish thrown in for good measure – who could forget Lady and the Tramp sharing a mutual strand of spaghetti… the romance of it all!
-Not only will does this scene want to make us run out and eat bowlfuls of Spaghetti Meatballs it also makes us want to go out and rescue all the dogs.
+Not only does this scene make us want to run out and eat bowlfuls of Spaghetti Meatballs, it also makes us want to go out and rescue all the dogs.
 Romance, Italian food and cute pups, it’s a trifecta for success.

 Our Best Food Movies